Key takeaways

 - Diarrhea lasting more than 48 hours, or worsening instead of improving

-If you are unsure, a quick phone call to your clinic is reasonable—especially for small dogs, puppies, and seniors.
+If you are unsure, a quick phone call to your clinic is reasonable—especially when symptoms start within hours of cat food access and escalate fast.

 Sensitive dogs and pancreatitis risk context